sergiokopplin/indigo/_posts/2019-02-28-disentangling_a_latent_space.md

 ### What sort of latent spaces does this generate?

 The Gaussian prior $p(z) = \mathcal{N}(0, \mathbf{I})$ pulls the dimensions of the latent space to be independent.
+Why?
+The covariance matrix we specified for the prior is the identity matrix $\mathbf{I}$, where no dimension covaries with any others.
 However, it does not explicitly force the disentangling between generative factors that we so desire.
 As we outlined earlier, independence is necessary but not sufficient for disentanglement.
+The latent spaces generated with this unweighted Gaussian prior often map multiple generative factors to each of the latent dimensions, making them hard to interpret semantically.

+We can see an example of this entangling between generative factors in a VAE trained on the dSprites data set. dSprites is a set of synthetic images of white objects moving across black backgrounds.
+Because the images are synthesized, we have a ground truth set of generative factors (object $x$ coordinate, object $y$ coordinate, shape, size, rotation) and we know the value of each generative factor for each image.

 # Footnotes

 [^1]: An Objective function is also known as a loss function or energy criterion.

 [^2]: The Kullback-Leibler divergence is a fundamental concept that allows us to measure a distance between two probability distributions.
-Since "the KL" is a distance, it is bounded on the low end at zero and unbounded on the upper end. $$\mathbb{D}_\text{KL} \rightarrow [0, \infty)$$.
+Since "the KL" is a divergence (something like a distance, but it doesn't obey the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality)), it is bounded on the low end at zero and unbounded on the upper end. $$\mathbb{D}_\text{KL} \rightarrow [0, \infty)$$.

 [^3]: The identity matrix $\mathbf{I}$ is a square matrix with $1$ on the diagonal and $0$ everywhere else.
 In mathematical notation, $\mathcal{N}(\mu, \Sigma)$ is used to shorthand the [Gaussian distribution function.](https://en.wikipedia.org/wiki/Normal_distribution?oldformat=true#General_normal_distribution)